illuminateP/LLM_QA/README.md

 ## Data Source & License

 - Data: AI Hub [administrative-document MRC dataset](https://aihub.or.kr/aihubdata/data/view.do?dataSetSn=569).
 Data use follows AI Hub policy; this repository does not redistribute the source data.
-- Code: free to reference/reuse (license to be specified).
+- Code: free to reference/reuse (MIT).